Walmart is killing Target and making Amazon sweat

 There may be room for some other specialty retailers to thrive.

-Best Buy (BBY) disappointed Wall Street on Thursday with sales that missed forecasts and atepid outlook, but its stock is still up 30% this year.
+Best Buy (BBY) disappointed Wall Street on Thursday with sales that missed forecasts and atepid outlook, but its stock is still up nearly 30% this year.

 Home Depot (HD) is benefiting from the housing boom, partly because homebuilders and do-it-yourself customers want to see its products in a brick-and-mortar store.
 Kiddie apparel company Children's Place (PLCE) has enjoyed solid sales, too.